faceterteam/FaceterFOGClient/README.md

 Find drivers for your graphics card on the following page [Nvidia](https://www.nvidia.com/DOWNLOAD/INDEX.ASPX?LANG=EN)

 Install appropriate drivers.
-Note that this will require ~600Mb free disk space.
+Note that this will require ~600Mb of free disk space.
 For example:

 ```bash